Major California restaurant training requirements

-California asks more of restaurant operators than any other state: harassment prevention, workplace violence, heat illness, an injury-prevention program, food handler cards, and alcohol-server certification, each under its own law with its own clock.
-This page is the complete checklist: what each requirement is, who it covers, how often it renews, and, the part inspectors care about, how you prove it happened.
-It's a practical guide, not legal advice; confirm current requirements for your situation.
+California asks a lot of restaurant operators: harassment prevention, workplace violence, heat illness, an injury-prevention program, food handler cards, food protection manager certification, and alcohol-server certification, each under its own law with its own clock and its own scope.
+This page is a practical guide to the major requirements that may apply: what each one is, who it covers, how often it renews, and, the part inspectors care about, how you prove it happened.
+Each law has its own coverage rules and exceptions.
+It's a practical guide, not legal advice; confirm what applies to your situation.

 Browse the course library →

-We're complementary, not a substitute: your team needs those two cards and the five trainings above.
-The cards prove food and alcohol safety; the SwiftSCORM record proves the HR and Cal/OSHA training that the cards don't cover.
-(We aren't affiliated with and don't receive payment from any card provider.)
+We're complementary, not a substitute: whichever of those credentials reach your operation, you need them and the training areas above.
+The credentials prove food and alcohol safety; the SwiftSCORM record proves the HR and Cal/OSHA training they don't cover.
+(We aren't affiliated with and don't receive payment from any provider.)

 Proof is the part that fails audits